MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/az-boards-work-item.md

 ### Learn

-Use the following link to learn practical ways to implement `az boards work-item` in your environment.
+Use the following link to learn practical ways to implement `az boards work-item create` in your environment.

 - [Customize your pipeline](/azure/devops/pipelines/customize-pipeline)